Transportation in South Florida: Transit-oriented development (TOD)

 Though not incorporated, Dadeland has taken on the characteristics of an edge city, located about 10 mi outside of downtown Miami.
 It is located at the southern terminus of the Metrorail where it meets the northern terminus of the South Dade Transitway.

 More priority has recently been given to transit-oriented development, with several housing and mixed-use projects being given special incentives and reduced parking requirements for building along transit lines.
 Examples include MDT's "transit villages".
 Two recently built transit-oriented developments are located at Brownsville and Santa Clara, the two least used stations in the system.

-The still under development Brownsville Transit Village will have 467 affordable housing units and ground level retail between five midrises on a 5.8-acre plot located immediately next to Brownsville station, which is currently the second least used Metrorail stations, average under 900 riders per weekday as of February 2011.
+The still-under development Brownsville Transit Village will have 467 affordable housing units and ground level retail between five midrises on a 5.8-acre plot located immediately next to Brownsville station, which is currently the second least used Metrorail stations, average under 900 riders per weekday as of February 2011.
 Santa Clara Apartments I and II were opened in 2011 and are located at Santa Clara, the least used station, averaging under 800 riders per day as of February 2011.
 In February 2014, ridership at these stations had increased by over 20%.

-In 2015, plans for a Miami MLS stadium as well as a possible joint University of Miami football stadium cited a necessity to be in or near Miami's urban core with a transit-oriented location.
-Ultimately in the 2020s the stadium was built adjacent to Miami International Airport on a former golf course, with a pedestrian connection to the Miami Intermodal Center Metrorail and Tri-Rail station.
+In 2015, plans for a Miami MLS stadium as well as a possible joint University of Miami football stadium cited as a necessity to be in or near Miami's urban core with a transit-oriented location..
+The answer to this search became the now-closed Melreese Golf Course in Grapeland Heights.

-The Miami Intermodal Center is located near Miami Freedom Park, the soccer stadium and retail complex opening in 2026.
+The Miami Intermodal Center is located near Nu Stadium at Miami Freedom Park, the soccer stadium and retail complex opening in 2026 built on the former Melreese site.
 The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.
-A footbridge over the Tamiami Canal is planned to connect the station with the stadium complex.